WeisongZhao/PANELM/README.md

 <img src='./img/MATLAB.jpg' align="left" width=120>
 </p>

-Pixel-level ANalysis of Error Locations (or resolution) with Matlab is distributed as accompanying software for publication: [Weisong Zhao et al. PANEL: quantitatively mapping reconstruction errors at super-resolution scale by rolling Fourier ring correlation, <!-- Nature Methods -->, X, XXX-XXX (2022)](https://www.nature.com/nmeth/).
+rFRC (rolling Fourier ring correlation) mapping and PANEL (Pixel-level ANalysis of Error Locations) pinpointing with Matlab is distributed as accompanying software for publication: [Weisong Zhao et al. Quantitatively mapping local quality at super-resolution scale by rolling Fourier ring correlation, <!-- Nature Methods -->, X, XXX-XXX (2022)](https://www.nature.com/nmeth/).
 Please cite PANEL in your publications, if it helps your research.

 <br>
 <br>

 If you are not a Matlab user, you can have a try on the imagej version of PANEL: [PANELJ](https://github.com/WeisongZhao/PANELJ).

-## Usage of PANEL in specific
+## Usage of PANELM in specific

-**Error types:** There are exiting two major categories of reconstruction errors/artifacts in computational microscopy imaging, including the `model errors` and the `data errors`.
-The `model errors` are primarily caused by the difference between the artificially created estimation model and its physical, real-world counterpart, which can be detected and minimized by careful calibration of the optical microscopy system or enough training data in learning-based applications.
-The `data errors` are mostly introduced by joint effects of the noise condition and sampling capability of the hardware equipment.
-Notably, different from the `model errors`, the `data errors` are free from the model, inevitable, and may be hard to be suppressed by system calibration or adding more training datasets.
+**Uncertainty types:** There are exiting two major categories of reconstruction uncertainty in computational microscopy imaging, including the `model uncertainty` and the `data uncertainty`.
+The `model uncertainty` are primarily caused by the difference between the artificially created estimation model and its physical, real-world counterpart, which can be detected and minimized by careful calibration of the optical microscopy system or enough training data in learning-based applications.
+The `data uncertainty` are mostly introduced by joint effects of the noise condition and sampling capability of the hardware equipment.
+Notably, different from the `model uncertainty`, the `data uncertainty` are free from the model, inevitable, and may be hard to be suppressed by system calibration or adding more training datasets.

 **PANEL is capable of:**
-- **Data error mapping** of reconstructions without Ground-Truth (Reconstruction-1 vs Reconstruction-2) | 3σ curve is recommended;
+- **Data uncertainty mapping** of reconstructions without Ground-Truth (Reconstruction-1 vs Reconstruction-2) | 3σ curve is recommended;
-- **Data error and leaked model error mapping** of deep-learning predictions of low-level vision tasks without Ground-Truth (Prediction-1 vs Prediction-2) | 3σ curve is recommended;
+- **Data uncertainty and leaked model uncertainty mapping** of deep-learning predictions of low-level vision tasks without Ground-Truth (Prediction-1 vs Prediction-2) | 3σ curve is recommended;
 - **Full error mapping** of reconstructions/predictions with Ground-Truth (Reconstruction/Prediction vs Ground-Truth) | 3σ curve is recommended;
 - **Resolution mapping** of raw images (Image-1 vs Image-2) | 1/7 hard threshold or 3σ curve are both feasible;

-**When two-frame is not accessible, two alternative strategies for single-frame mapping is also provided (but not stable, the two-frame version is recommended).**
+**When two-frame is not accessible, two alternative strategies for single-frame mapping is also provided (not stable, the two-frame version is recommended).**

 **WARNING**: The current single-frame error/resolution mapping feature is still an unstable `beta version`.